-As soon as the you – the sender – confirms the transaction, the money will be automatically debited into the recipient’s account in the usual ‘funds transfer’ manner.
-Your recipient does not have to take any additional steps aside to access the money.
+As soon as you – the sender – confirms the transaction, the money will be automatically debited into the recipient’s account in the usual ‘funds transfer’ manner.
+Your recipient does not have to take any additional steps aside from accessing the money.

 DuitNow scam alert?

-Late last year, Malaysians received unsolicited text messages saying that they have been registered for DuitNow.
-Causing panic among Malaysians who thought that their banking information was compromised.
+Late last year, there were reports of Malaysians who received unsolicited text messages saying that they have been registered for DuitNow.
+This caused panic among those who thought that their banking information was compromised.